 Scenes like this one aren't just a part of St. Augustine's past - they are part of the present as well.
 These are the living history scenes that create a real life storybook for visitors, stitching together the pages of the city's founding days.
-In St. Augustine, when words fall short, interaction, exhibition, and engagement bring these experiences to life for us.
+In St. Augustine, when words fall short, interaction, exhibition, and engagement bring these experiences to life.

-The re-enactors at sites like Fort Mose, located of U.S. 1 Highway North, set out to display the lives of the colonial people.
-Each one dresses in the appropriate garb for their era and occupation.
-The soldiers at Fort Mose are adorned in period military dress and carry muskets.
-They aim to teach each visitor about life for the first free black citizens in North America.
+The re-enactors at sites such as Fort Mose, located of U.S. 1 Highway North, showcase colonial living.
+Each re-enactor dresses in the appropriate garb for their era and occupation.
+The Fort Mose soldiers are adorned in period military dress and carry muskets.
+They aim to teach visitors about life for the first free black citizens in North America.

-Fort Mose hosts Last Saturday Living History events each month where the volunteers not only re-enact battles but re-enact life as it used to be.
-They practice firing drills, teach historic weapons use and safety as well as colonial cooking techniques, maintain a garden, and share stories of what colonial life was like.
+Fort Mose hosts the First Saturday Militia Muster Living History events each month where the volunteers not only re-enact battles but re-enact life as it used to be.
+They practice firing drills, teach historic weapons use and safety as well as colonial cooking techniques and gardening, and they share stories of what colonial life was like.

-Historic weapons demonstrations, including cannon firings, are every Friday, Saturday, and Sunday at the fort.
+Historic weapons demonstrations, including cannon firings, are Saturdays and Sundays at the fort.

-Just a short walk across the street from the Castillo you will see a large, wooden tower perched above you; looking out over the bayfront and the Castillo.
+Just a short walk across the street from the Castillo sits a large, wooden tower perched high in the sky; looking out over the bayfront and the Castillo.
 This tower sits at the Colonial Quarter, which is a living history museum that combines three centuries of history into a two-acre park and museum.

 The re-enactors at the Colonial Quarter, located on St. George Street, dedicate themselves to their craft as well.
-They dress in period costume and immerse you in the culture of their period, whether it's the 16th, 17th, or 18th century.
+They dress in period costumes and immerse guests in the culture of their period, whether it's the 16th, 17th, or 18th century.

-Whether it is experiencing a siege from the British or crafting your own bracelet in the leatherworks shop - at the Colonial Quarter, the idea is the same.
-The notion that history can transcend the pages of a book and connect the people of yesterday fuels living history volunteers.
-Seeing and actually experiencing the lives of people from different periods of history unites present visitors with those that came before them.
+From experiencing a British siege or crafting a bracelet in the leatherworks shop - at the Colonial Quarter, the idea is the same.
+The notion that the past can transcend the pages of a book fuels living history volunteers.
+Hearing stories and experiencing the lives of people from different periods of history unites present visitors with those that came before them.